Does It Matter What Types of Swimming Pool Algae You Have

 They usually form in small colonies of only a few cells.
 Yellow algae grow slower than the others but being somewhat chlorine resistant, it is difficult to get rid of, and it may take multiple attempts to fully rid it from your pool.

-A close relative to green algae, mustard algae can be yellowish, yellow-green, or brown in color and is typically slimy.
+A close relative to green algae, mustard algae can be yellowish, yellow-green, or brown and is typically slimy.
 Commonly mistaken for dirt or sand, mustard algae will persistently cling to pool surfaces, light fixtures, wall fittings, ladders, and other items, like toys floating in the pool or bathing suits.

 Mustard algae is typically found in warmer regions, but it can grow in any pool or spa.
 Unfortunately, mustard algae is common and without proper water care, any pool or spa surface can be a home to it.